blakeembrey/writing/src/articles/2015/06/facetime-auto-answer-applescript/index.md

 </plist>
 ```

-Make sure you adjust the argument above to your correct path from the export step.
-Once that's correct, exit back to the terminal (`Esc`, `:wq`, `Enter`) and get Launchd to pick up the new script without a reboot.
+Make sure you adjust the argument above to the correct path from the export step.
+Once it's correct, exit back to the terminal (`Esc`, `:wq`, `Enter`) and make Launchd pick up the new script without rebooting.

 ```
 launchctl load -w com.blakeembrey.facetime-auto-answer.plist